arunraj6/git-advanced-commands/README.md

 ### log

+To see the logs with complete details

+    git log

+To see the logs in a cleanear way

+    git log --oneline

+To see the logs with graph

+    git log --graph

+Apply filters on log

+    git log --online @{1.day.ago}

+Similarlly we can use differents other filters like weeks, min, hours, etc..

 ## Amend<span id="amend"></span>

 Git amend commands can rewrites the history by updating the previous commits details like message, adding or removing a file, changing a part of the code, etc..